Market entry could be a possible solution that may not be obvious at the beginning of a case

 Remember you do not need to investigate all these questions but you do need to evaluate and understand what questions are important by considering the reasons the client wants to enter the market.

-If you decide that entering a new market is a good idea, it would make sense to recommend the client how to do it.
+If you decide that entering a new market is a good idea, it would make sense to recommend to the client how to do it.

 Entering a new market can be generally done in three key ways: